-3.1.
-Residents wishing to be added to the Wait List must pay a one-time, non-refundable fee determined by the Board of Directors, in addition to their HSIA membership.
-The one-time Wait List Deposit Fee will be subtracted from the slip rental fee on the first year’s invoice.
-Failure to renew HSIA membership consistent with the HSIA Bylaws will result in suspension from the waiting list.
-Removals will take place without notice from HSIA or the Chairperson of Piers & Harbors.
+3.1.2.
+Residents wishing to be added to the Wet Slip Waiting List or the Lift Slip Waiting List must pay a one-time, non-refundable fee determined by the Board of Directors, in addition to their HSIA membership.
+The one-time Slip Waiting List Fee will be subtracted from the slip rental fee on the first year’s invoice.
+Current Wet Slip holders may request to be added to the Lift Slip Waiting List without paying any additional fees.
+Failure to renew HSIA membership consistent with the HSIA Bylaws will result in transfer to the Inactive components of the Slip Waiting Lists.
+Transfers will take place without notice from HSIA or the Chairperson of Piers & Harbors.

 3.2.
-Positions on the waiting list are not transferable.
+Positions on the Slip Waiting Lists are not transferable.

 3.3.
 By January 31st, the Chairperson of Piers & Harbors will determine the likely number of persons on the waiting list that would have to be contacted to fill all available slips (usually two or three times the expected number of available slips).
 A Waiting List Status Notice will be emailed to that number of persons on the slip waiting list requesting that they respond by March 1st indicating if they would accept a slip for the following season, if offered.
 They must also provide the type, length, beam of the boat or boats (if there is more than one possibility) that they would put in the slip plus verify contact information to be used to notify them if a slip is offered, including phone and email.
 If a person would have been offered a slip, based on their position on the list, and did not respond to the Waiting List Status Notice, then they will be considered to have rejected an offered slip.